Wesley Clark: McCain military service controversy

 On 29 June 2008, Clark made comments on Face the Nation that were critical of Republican John McCain, calling into question the notion that McCain's military service alone had given him experience relevant to being president.
 "I certainly honor [McCain's] service as a prisoner of war", Clark said, "but he hasn't held executive responsibility.
 That large squadron in the Navy that he commanded—it wasn't a wartime squadron.
 He hasn't been in there and ordered the bombs to fall."
 When moderator Bob Schieffer noted that Obama had no military experience to prepare him for the presidency nor had he "ridden in a fighter plane and gotten shot down", Clark responded that, ultimately, Obama had not based his presidential bid on his military experience, as McCain has done throughout his campaign.
 Clark's retort, however, is what drew rebuke.
 In referring to McCain's military experience, he stated: "Well, I don't think riding in a fighter plane and getting shot down is a qualification to be president."
 Both the McCain and Obama campaigns subsequently released statements rejecting Clark's comment.
 However, Clark has received the backing of several prominent liberal groups such as MoveOn.org and military veteran groups such as VoteVets.org; Obama ultimately stated that Clark's comments were "inartful" and were not intended to attack McCain's military service.
 In the days following the controversial interview, Clark went on several news programs to reiterate his true admiration and heartfelt support for McCain's military service as a fellow veteran who had been wounded in combat.
 In each program, Clark reminded the commentator and the viewing public that while he honored McCain's service, he had serious concerns about McCain's judgment in matters of national security policy, calling McCain "untested and untried".

 Book on modern wars

 In Clark's book Winning Modern Wars, published in 2003, he describes his conversation with a military officer in the Pentagon shortly after 9/11 regarding a plan to attack seven countries in five years: "As I went back through the Pentagon in November 2001, one of the senior military staff officers had time for a chat.
 Yes, we were still on track for going against Iraq, he said.
 But there was more.
 This was being discussed as part of a five-year campaign plan, he said, and there were a total of seven countries, beginning with Iraq, then Syria, Lebanon, Libya, Somalia, Sudan and finishing off Iran."
 Clark regards the 2003 invasion of Iraq as "a huge mistake".

+As of 2026, The US has attacked Iraq (2003), Libya (2011) and Iran (2026).